 Factory farming is one of the largest causes of animals suffering directly at the hands of humans.
 However, it's possible that the total suffering experienced by wild animals (both natural and human-caused) is much larger because wild animals are so numerous.

-If you believe that we should help animals, regardless of the cause of their suffering, you may be interested in working to improve the welfare of wild animals.
-For more information on this, you can read our cause area page on helping wild animals.
+If you believe that we should help all animals, regardless of the cause of their suffering, you may be interested in working to improve the welfare of wild animals.
+For more information on this, you can read our page on helping wild animals.

 We recommend supporting the following charities, which are drawn from Animal Charity Evaluators' (ACE) Top Charities: